kamrik/teachtools/README.md

 # teachtools
-Little tolls and hacks to deal with college IT systems
+Little tools and hacks to deal with college IT systems